contensis/contensis.github.io/docs-src/content-types/field-editors/editor-boolean.md

 # Boolean field editor
-The boolean field editor has only two possible values, a true or false condition.
-The boolean field editor is represented as a toggle switch in the entry editor.
+The Boolean field editor has only two possible values, a true or false condition.
+The Boolean field editor is represented as a toggle switch in the entry editor.
 But the values that are stored in the database are simply a 1 or 0.

 ## Appearance
 ![Boolean Field Editor](/images/field-editor-boolean.png)